powermator/Lazy-Admin/README.md

 ## Lazy Admin
-one console made with Powershell for administration your AD enviroment
+one console for administration your AD enviroment, all made with Powershell
 <img src="Lazy.png">